JuliaCon/www.juliacon.org/2024/travel.md

 ### Accommodation options

 Eindhoven, a contemporary city with diverse accommodations in close proximity to the venue, serves as an ideal setting for our conference.
 JuliaCon organizers have secured exclusive promotional deals with select hotels in the area, providing attendees with a substantial **15% discount**.
 Detailed information about these special offers can be accessed [here](/2024/venue-hotels).
-Additionally, a range of alternative accommodations can be explored through reputable platforms such as [Booking.com](https://www.booking.com) or [AirBnb](https://www.airbnb.com).
+Additionally, a range of alternative accommodations can be explored through reputable platforms such as [AirBnb](https://www.airbnb.com).

 ~~~
 <div style="text-align: center">